alexbfree/thesis/src/chapter-5.md

 ![Figure 5.2: An Example Life Sketch from Interview 1, with Data Handling Companies in Red, Data Types in Blue, and Feelings in Green](./src/figs/fig5.2-sketch-interview.png){#figure-5.2}

 Interviews were audio and video recorded, then auto-transcribed using Google Recorder/Zoom, producing a 370,000-word corpus.
 Transcripts were split up and recombined across participants into six topic areas–digital life, company-specific discussions, general discussions, power, trust, and hopes/goals.
 These transcript topics were then analysed through reductive coding cycles to produce thematic findings [[5.4](#5.4)].
 Quantitative data from interview spreadsheets was also summarised and analysed [[5.5](#5.5)].
 Sketches, recordings, screenshots and field notes were referenced throughout thematic analysis to aid interpretation of the transcripts.
 The processes described here are further detailed in [ARI5.1](#ari-gdpr-data-analysis).

+<span class="editnote">Takeaway, need to go into a bit more detail in C5 about how we looked at data together (expand it to not just be paper-level summary).
+Notes: More detail on sensemaking in Chapter 5.
+In chapter 5, provide a few sentences in your methods to describe how the data that were received by GDPR requests were further explored / made sense from your participants.
+E.g. as you say in your thesis, your participants received their data in various forms and formats.
+How was the process of interview to allow them to reflect and understand their data?
+What were participants asked to do with that data after they received them?</span>

 GDPR Request Outcomes{#5.3}
 ---------------------